demrepofdave/elkulator/README.md

 ## Windows

-NOTE: The following instructions are provided as a guide, but as of September
+> [!NOTE] The following instructions are provided as a guide, but as of September
-      2024 I have not been able to successfully build and link elkulator on Windows.
+> 2024 I have not been able to successfully build and link elkulator on Windows.

 TBD

-### Linux specifics
+## Linux specifics

 The menu is not available all the time.
 Press the Menu or F11 keys to open it, then Menu or F11 to close it again.
 (Where available, the Menu key is